ssyiuo1337/Project-Cube/README.md

 4. Click **“Install”** to proceed with the installation of Fabric.
 5. After installation, you'll be able to join your Fabric-powered server and enjoy the mods!

-## 📜 License

-This project is licensed under the **MIT License**.
-See the [LICENSE](LICENSE) file for more details.

 ---

-Thanks for checking out the **Fabric Server Mods** project!
-If you have any questions or issues, feel free to open an issue or contribute to the repository.
+Thanks for checking out the **Project "Cube" Mods**!
 Enjoy your gaming experience! 🎮